apache/mesos/docs/fetcher.md

 ## The fetch procedure

-Frameworks launch tasks by calling the scheduler driver method launchTasks(), passing CommandInfo protobuf structures as arguments.
+Frameworks launch tasks by calling the scheduler driver method `launchTasks()`, passing `CommandInfo` protobuf structures as arguments.
 This type of structure specifies (among other things) a command and a list of URIs that need to be "fetched" into the sandbox directory on the the slave node as a precondition for task execution.
 Hence, when the slave receives a request go launch a task, it calls upon its fetcher, first, to provision the specified resources into the sandbox directory.
-If fetching fails, the task is not started and the reported task status is TASK_FAILED.
+If fetching fails, the task is not started and the reported task status is `TASK_FAILED`.

 All URIs requested for a given task are fetched sequentially in a single invocation of mesos-fetcher.
 Here, avoiding download concurrency reduces the